homomorfismo/blog/_posts/2021-04-16-Duhamels-principle.md

 $$

-and that is all it takes to prove Duhamel's principle.
+and, to be honest, I was thrilled when I did it.
+And that is all it takes to prove Duhamel's principle.

 ### Statement of Duhamel's principle